LechintanTudor/cool-compiler/README.md

 syntax tree that represents a valid Cool program.
 This conversion process includes name resolution and type-checking for local variables, as well as mutability checks for constant objects and pointers to constant objects.
-Finally, the compiler generates LLVM IR by going over the prviously created abstract syntax tree and using the LLVM builder API provided by the [Inkwell](https://crates.io/crates/inkwell) crate.
+Finally, the compiler generates LLVM IR by traversing the previously created abstract syntax tree, using the LLVM builder API provided by the [Inkwell](https://crates.io/crates/inkwell) crate.

 ## Various Implementation Details